Members Leading Members Newsletter Volume 2

 Chicago, IL 60607

-Local 73 members file charges against Diane Palmer for violating bylaws
+Local 73 members file charges against Dian Palmer for violating bylaws

 The hypocrisy of SEIU union authoritarianism